Birth Control Pill

 We've said it before - taking a course of antibiotics means supplementing with probiotics to help replenish the good microflora that gets wiped out by the medication.
 But have you ever considered the need to take a probiotic to support taking a long-term, prescribed medication, such as oral birth control pill?

-A hormonal birth control pill can be considered wonderful in many ways.
+A hormonal birth control pill can be considered helpful in many ways.
 It is not only an extremely effective tool for preventing pregnancy but is also often prescribed to help alleviate many symptoms such as acne, painful menstruation and endometriosis.
 If you’re one of the many women who takes an oral contraceptive pill daily, you have your reasons.
 And, if it’s working for you, you already understand how this simple step each day can positively support the needs of your body.
-But did you know you should also consider taking a daily probiotic in conjunction with your pill regimen to support overall wellness in your body?
+But did you know you should also consider discussing about probiotic supplmentation with your health care professional when you are taking oral birth control?

 How the pill can impact your microflora